 Before moving forward we’d like to answer some common questions about this topic.

 Elementor does not provide support for any plugins or addons developed by third parties.
 However, you can get support from the developer of the plugin.

 The best place to find addons for Elementor is the WordPress plugin repository.

 Do I Need Elementor Addons?

-No, you don’t need any addons for Elementor.
-However, they can help extend the functionality of Elementor.
+No, usually you don’t need any addons for Elementor.
+However, they can help extend the functionality of Elementor when needed.